charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 - KL-divergence decreases steadily, confirming that the custom model is aligning its output distribution to GPT-2's.
 - However, many of the outputs for both Native Sparse Attention and the Performer are not coherent or clearly lacking compared to GPT2.
-- We did not measure or improve memory usage—the code as written does not yet aim for sub-quadratic complexity or large-scale efficiency gains.

 ### Test case results